atrettel/windbag/README.md

 - compressible Navier-Stokes equations for the governing equations

-- only MPI for parallelization
+- only MPI for parallelization (no additional external libraries)

 - simple Makefile for compilation

-- no preprocessor commands or `common` blocks
+- no preprocessor, period

-- minimal number of hard-coded variables and external libraries
+- minimal number of hard-coded variables and global variables

 - single command line argument (the namelist-based input file)